salinapl/LibraryDigitalSignage/README.md

 ## Issues

-If you have a Github account, please report issues directly on Github: <https://github.com/catsoup11789/LibraryDigitalSignage/issues>
+If you have a Github account, please report issues directly on Github: <https://github.com/salinapl/LibraryDigitalSignage/issues>

-Or you can email me at tech.kirstien@salpublib.org
+Or you can email us at tech.lib@salinapublic.org

 # Kirby